jypelle/mifasol/README.md

 ## Key features

 1. Songs and playlists management on a self-hosted server for multiple users.
-2. Keeping song and playlist files synced with server content on different clients.
+2. Keeping favorite song and playlist files synced with server content on different clients.
 3. Differentiation of homonym artists and albums.
 4. Song can be linked to more than one artist.
 5. Avoiding playlists being broken updating song's name, album's name, artist's name or reorganizing song files hierarchy.